ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+A Mothers Influence.
+The lite of lion.
+T. H. Benton con­
+tains the following beautiful testimony
+to his mother&#x27;s influence over both in
+childhood and manhood.
+Mark it
+well, all ye whom it may concern :
 “ My mother asked me never to use
 tobacco; I have never touched it
 from that time to the present day.